As a new or soon-to-be golden retriever puppy owner, you may be wondering about when important puppy milestones happen.

 It becomes their undercoat.

-At a few months old you start to see longer hair start growing on their legs and tail, which is called their feathers.
+At a few months old, you’ll start to see longer hair start growing on their legs and tail, which is called their feathers.

 Related article: